 Cell phones and other electronic communication devices (ECD) have become a part of our lives.
 We recognize this and understand that many of our students carry these items to school.
 However, the use of cell phones during the school day is not conducive to maintaining a productive school environment.
 Possession of a cell phone by a student is a privilege which may be forfeited by students who fail to abide by the terms of this policy.
-While students may carry cell phones in their pockets, book bags, purses, etc., throughout the school day, the device is to be:
+While students may carry cell phones in their pockets, book bags, purses, etc., while traveling from class to class, the device is to be:

 - Powered off

 - Concealed

 - Not in use

-- Placed in cell phone holders in each classroom
+- Placed in cell phone holders in each classroom when in class